Vaibhav-003/project-python-beginner/README.md

-# project-python-beginner
+# Python beginner project.

-This project is a collection of simple applications that I created when I was just starting out in learning Python programming.
+This repository is a collection of simple applications that I have created when I was just starting out in learning Python programming.